 Ben is originally from Seattle, which explains his affinity for both mountains and water and his love of wild places, but he is eager to experience more of Ohio’s unique natural splendor.
 He is excited about the prospect of advancing Ohio’s environmental integrity and sustainability through improving and edifying its transportation and water networks; and also enthusiastic about contributing to Sierra Club’s storied legacy.
 He enjoys photography, travel, and all forms of outdoor recreation.

 Conservation Program Coordinator — Clean Water Campaign

-Amanda coordinates Water Sentinel monitoring projects across Northeast, Ohio and has thus far recruited over 80 volunteers to protect, restore, and improve our waterways.
+Amanda coordinates Water Sentinel monitoring projects across Northeast, Ohio and has recruited more than 100 volunteers to protect, restore, and improve our waterways.
 Based in Kent, she also resides as a Board Member for Tinker’s Creek Watershed Partners and helps with their watershed-wide conservation efforts.

 Before Sierra Club, she taught environmental education programs in lake-filled northern Minnesota and spent two years as Assistant Editor for the Human Ecology Review.
 Her commitment to protecting water began during her semester abroad in the Galapagos Islands where she studied Marine Biology and learned to scuba dive.
-As coordinator, she hopes to empower volunteers to enjoy the outdoors and help improve Ohio’s water quality.
+As Conservation Coordinator, she hopes to empower volunteers to enjoy the outdoors and work to improve Ohio’s water quality.

-She has a B.A. with Honors in English and Environmental Studies from the College of Wooster.
+She has a B.A. with Honors in English and an Environmental Studies Minor from the College of Wooster.

 Conservation Program Coordinator — Energy Efficiency and Renewables Campaign, Beyond Natural Gas Campaign